xquery-mode/oook-selector/README.md

 ## Usage

-Configure the database/xdbc connections in your ~/.emacs file (see above).
-You configure a primary connection and a seconderay one (the "other" db).

 Than cider-jack-in to a uruk project and try the xdbc-selecter by entering C-cm There is help if you press '?' afterwards.

-With  C-cm q  you can just evaluate a query from a minibuffer.
+With  C-c m x  you can just evaluate an xquery from a minibuffer.

-All other commands have usually a lowercase version for the primary db, and a UPPERCASE one for the other db:
+All other commands have usually a lowercase version for the current database, and a UPPERCASE one for the modules database of the current session/connection.

+### Complete list of available selector methods:

+- general methods:
+  - C-c m ? - Selector help buffer
+  - C-c m q - Quit / abort
+- simple xquery evaluation:
+  - C-c m x - Evaluate an xquery from minibuffer
+  - C-c m X - Evaluate an xquery from minibuffer in the modules database
+- document management:
+  - C-c m l - List documents
-- C-cm l / L  -  list documents
+  - C-c m L - List documents in the modules database
+  - C-c m s - Show document
+  - C-c m S - Show document in the modules database
+  - C-c m u - Upload a document
-- C-cm u / U  -  upload a documents (by xdmp:document-load)
+  - C-c m U - Upload a document in the modules database
+  - C-c m d - Delete a document
-- C-cm d / D  -  delete a documents (by xdmp:document-delete)
+  - C-c m D - Delete a document in the modules database
+- database selection:
+  - C-c m c - Choose/select database within current session/connection
+  - C-c m . - Select default database of the server
+  - C-c m , - Select modules database of the server
+  - C-c m - - Show with database is currently used
+  - C-c m / - Show with database is currently used

+#### Note on upload and delete document methods
-For upload and delete document you should have the file that is to be transfered or delete open in a buffer.
+To use upload and delete document you should have the file that is to be transfered or delete open in a buffer.
 If you fire the command the filename will be taken from the buffer and you will be interactively queried to enter a directory path.